balaban0/CoMate/README.md

 ## Getting Started

-Follow these steps to set up the project locally on your machine.
+These are the steps to set up the project locally on your machine.

 ### Prerequisites